Scalable nested state

 It is simple

 Scoped state is an elegant, one line solution for the problem of efficient rendering of large states.
 It works the same way and equally well with local and global states.
 The idea of the scoped state is to use deeply nested state hooks to allow Hookstate to rerender only affected by state change deeply nested children components.
-Let's come back to the original nested state example:SSR
+If we take the original nested state example, and replace the following line:

 You can see what effect the scoped state makes in the following interactive example.
 Set / unset